pantheon-systems/wordpress-composer-managed/README.md

 ## Contributing

-Contributions are welcom in the form of GitHub pull requests.
+Contributions are welcome in the form of GitHub pull requests.
 However, the `pantheon-upstreams/wordpress-composer-managed` repository is a mirror that does not directly accept pull requests.

 Instead, to propose a change, please fork [pantheon-systems/wordpress-composer-managed](https://github.com/pantheon-systems/wordpress-composer-managed) and submit a PR to that repository.